-Donated by Shelley and Jim Williams in memory of Shelley’s beloved mother Patsy Roecker McElroy (1937-2017).
-To learn more about Patsy click here.
+Donated by Shelley and Jim Williams in memory of Shelley’s parents, Patsy Roecker McElroy and Dee Russel McElroy.
+To learn more about Patsy and Dee click here.

-Native plants of the Southeast: A Comprehensive Guide to the Best 460 Species for the Garden.
+Native plants of the Southeast: a comprehensive guide to the best 460 species for the garden.
 Larry Mellichamp; photographs by Will Stuart-1st ed.
 2014 Timber Press, Portland, Oregon, ISBN 978-1-60469-323-2.